 Place the glass on a windowsill that receives several hours of sun each day.
 Water only enough to keep the napkins damp.
 The plants you are growing should be a reminder of your dream.

 Each time you water the seeds and notice them growing, imagine one small task you can accomplish towards your dream.
 Hopefully, by the time your plant reaches maturity, you have an ongoing commitment to your desire.

 Water represents cleansing and renewal.

 Light some candles and draw yourself a soothing bath.
 Turn on some music and allow yourself at least 20 solid minutes of relaxation.

-Visualize all the good that you would like to see happen in the next 6 – 12 months.
+Visualize all the good that you would like to obtain in the next 6 – 12 months.
 As you let the water out, imagine any troubles or disbelief being washed away down the drain.

 Spend the evening, clearing out space for your dream.
 Buy some large garbage bags and spend the next week filling them with items in your home you haven’t used in the last year, or anything that brings up negative feelings.

 Clear out your clutter and donate it to The Salvation Army before the end of the week.

 In Ecuador for the New Year, they eat twelve grapes before midnight and make a wish as they eat each grape.
 You could do this with your dream.
 Each grape can represent a step that you need to take.
-Visualize yourself living each stage of your dream as you eat the grape.
+Visualize yourself living each stage of your idea as you eat the grape.

 Ecuadorians believe that if you walk around the block with your suitcase, it will bring you the journey of your dreams.

 It might be interesting to pack your suitcase with images that represent your dreams and carry it around your block.
 If anything, it will give your neighbors something to talk about for the next six months.

 Create a vision board for your dream.
 There are probably several magazines and websites that have images that represent your dream.